Discover the Top 5 XDR Use Cases for Today’s Cyber Threat Landscape

 The outlook of cyber threats in this modern cyber warfare theater has changed a great deal.
-Annually, 60% businesses drop victims to data breaches and cyber-attacks.
+Annually, 60% businesses1 drop victims to data breaches and cyber-attacks.

-Network Forensics is a fast easy process for capturing and analyzing network traffic, with the objective of information gathering, incident identification, and for legal evidence recovery purposes.
+Network Forensics is a fast easy process for capturing and analyzing live network data, with the objective of information gathering, incident identification, and for legal evidence recovery purposes.

 Organizations could use the captured network traffic that was in the data packets to help in the discovery of activities and communications in relation to malicious events, such as cyber-attacks or data breaches.